codesharedot/dex-price/README.md

-# tokenclub price
+# contents-protocol price

-Gets the tokenclub price with Python (from JSON).
+Gets the contents-protocol price with Python (from JSON).

 https://pythonbasics.org